 Through public lectures, seminars, conferences and publications, the Centre promotes dialogue beyond the walls of the University and acts as a bridge between scholarly insights and the practical and lived realities of human rights concerns.
 The Faculty of Law has been actively engaged in public education and outreach into the community on pressing human rights issues for a number of years.

-There is also a growing need for human rights education and engagement beyond the university.
 Professors at the Law Faculty have been active in participating in continuing education initiatives for judges, lawyers, government policymakers, and community activists.
 They have also been involved in United Nations human rights initiatives, Canadian International Development Agency projects, judicial education workshops and law reform.
-A Centre for Human Rights and Legal Pluralism would be an important resource for such Faculty engagements, attracting new opportunities, providing student research assistance, coordination, scholarly resources and networking.

 Three named and partially funded human rights lectureships were created in the 1980s, and have been mounted regularly since then, to significant public acclaim.
 The lectures honour John Peters Humphrey, René Cassin, and Raoul Wallenberg.
 Speakers of national and international renown have participated in these lectures.
 The McGill Law Journal has often published the lecture following the event.
 The Faculty of Law also invites recipients of the Robert S. Litvack Award to participate in a public lecture at the Faculty.

 Other Faculty seminar series such as the Annie Macdonald Langstaff and Legal Theory Workshops routinely invite distinguished speakers to address human rights topics.
 These academic activities, which reach out to the larger public, reflect a vision of the university as a place of lifelong learning – a place where creative reflection, dialogue, access to new ideas, critical thinking and analysis nurtures both the immediate and the extended academic community.